ystia/yorc/doc/bootstrap.rst

 When flag ``--insecure`` is not specified, a secured installation will performed:

   * TLS with mutual authentication between components will be configured,
-  * a Vault will be installed and used to store infrastructure credentials.
+  * a Vault will be installed and used to store location credentials.

 Configuration values can be provided by the user: